CUDA Toolkit 13.0 Update 1 - Release Notes

 Note

-Starting with CUDA 11, the various components in the toolkit are versioned independently.
+Starting with CUDA 11, individual components within the CUDA Toolkit (for example: compiler, libraries, tools) are versioned independently.

 Component Name